gnss-sdr/geniuss-place/_sp-blocks/05-input-filter.md

 This implementation features a frequency-translating FIR filter.
-This is often used when input data is at an intermediate frequency, as it performs filtering, decimation and frequency shifting in one single step.
+This is often used when input data is at an intermediate frequency, as it performs filtering, decimation, and frequency shifting in one single step.
 The basic principle of this block is to perform: